mmmanishs/GIFt-ed/README.md

 ## Installation
 #### Download the repo and run `make install`

-Alternatively
-Download and build the project using the Install_GIFted_In_Applications scheme.
+Alternatively, download and build the project using the Install_GIFted_In_Applications scheme.

 ## Usage